 The only thing I can say is that they are not Betfair and that’s a good reason to open an account and put some bets through.
 Not that there is anything wrong with Betfair, but competition is important and there are only really four betting exchanges anyway.

-They all pretty much do the same thing, that is give access to markets at slighty different costs.
-They are more like stock brokers than bookies.
+They all pretty much do the same thing, that is give access to markets at slightly different costs.
+They are more like stockbrokers than bookies.

 BetDaq versus Betfair

 They were both founded in 2000 and both have decent liquidity on popular events.
 Although of course as Betfair is bigger, theirs is better.